-As a mathematical science major, you’ll choose one of two concentrations to complete along with our University Core Curriculum.
+As a mathematics major, you’ll choose one of two concentrations to complete along with our University Core Curriculum.

 For a complete list of all courses and their descriptions, please see our Course Catalog.

-What Can You Do with a Degree in Mathematical Sciences?
+What Can You Do with a Degree in Mathematics?

-A degree in mathematical sciences prepares you for graduate studies in mathematics-related disciplines, law, medicine, and more.
+A degree in mathematics prepares you for graduate studies in mathematics-related disciplines, law, medicine, and more.

 Some of the careers our students pursue after graduate study include: